PCIA - Climbing Wall Instructor Certification

 To Audit the course, use the Coupon Code: AUDIT during registration to receive $40 off your fee.
-Students who utilize this option but later need the certification for employment may pay the certification fee ($40) & retroactively receive it at the level of certification they would have qualified for during the course.
 The certification will be valid from the date of the course's conclusion.

-of the total registration fee.
-The remainder will be due on the
+the total registration fee.
+The remainder will be due on the first

-first day of the course.
-Please email Joe Bitely at
+day of the course.
+Please email Joe Bitely at [email protected] to

 Note: Students are not able to take advantage of both the Audit & Deposit options and will need to choose one or the other when registering.